Rashika21/Attitude-Dynamics/README.md

-# Attitude-Dynamics
+# Attitude Dynamics and Control of Spacecraft
-## Title: Detumbling, Slew Manoeuvre and Sun Tracking of a Cube-Satellite on a Low Earth Orbit
+Detumbling, Slew Manoeuvre and Sun Tracking of a Cube-Satellite on a Low Earth Orbit
 ## Description